A practical guide to Zendesk messaging automation in 2026

 Using triggers for event-based Zendesk messaging automation

-Triggers are your "right now" rules.
+Triggers are your immediate rules.
 They fire the very moment a ticket is created or updated, as long as it meets the conditions you've laid out.
-They're perfect for immediate actions.
+They're perfect for ensuring instant engagement.

 For example, you could use a trigger to: